bntjah/lancache/README.md

     * Added 2 Battlenet URLs to Unbound.Conf
     * Added New Origins URLs to Unbound.Conf
     * Did some magic in lancache-origin.conf to make it work :-)
+* 12-4-2017 nexusofdoom
+    * Added Warfram and ESO/Elder Scrolls Online to Config.

 ## Important!
 If you already have an installation of nginx installed via apt-get install nginx, it is necessary that you remove it, the configuration files and all recommended packagaes via: